gohugoio/hugo/docs/content/content/archetypes.md

 ## Creating Archetypes

-In this section, we're going to create an archetype that will override the built-in archetype, allowing us to define custom front-matter that will be included in any content files that we generate with the `hugo new` command.
+In this section, we're going to create an archetype that will override the built-in archetype, allowing us to define custom front matter that will be included in any content files that we generate with the `hugo new` command.

 To achieve this, create a file named `default.md` inside the `archetypes` folder of a Hugo project.
 (If the folder doesn't exist, create it.)

-Then, inside this file, define the following front-matter:
+Then, inside this file, define the following front matter:

 ```toml
 +++